yowainwright/developer-ci-benefits/docs/02-what-is-ci.md

 ### Code

 Code can exist in many environments—think FTP, code editor tools, design tools (After Effects) if your mind immediately jumps to git.
 Git repositories are standard environment to store code.
 This talk focuses on code hosted on Github and updated using git and publishing via NPM.
-The artifact of this code exists within production.
+The q of this code exists within production.

 ### Feedback Loop